 Schedule a media ride-along prior to Operation Dry Water weekend.
 Ensure multiple officers are available for interviews and have patrol boats ready to take media crews on the water for video opportunities.

 Display Operation Dry Water banners at boat launch ramps, marinas or on marine law enforcement vessels.
 Distribute brochures or promotional items to boaters while on the water.

-Partner with local alcohol retailers, convenience stores and restaurants to display Operation Dry Water posters and flyers in high-visibility areas, such as windows and cooler doors, reminding patrons to stay sober on both the road and the water.
+Partner with local alcohol retailers, convenience stores, and restaurants to display Operation Dry Water posters and flyers in high-visibility areas — such as windows and cooler doors — reminding the public to stay sober on both the road and the water.

-Coordinate with area alcohol retailers (liquor stores, convenience stores) and dining establishments to display Operation Dry Water posters and flyers on windows, cooler doors, etc. to remind everyone to drive sober – on the road and on the water.
+Coordinate with local alcohol retailers (liquor stores and convenience stores) and restaurants to display Operation Dry Water posters and flyers in high-visibility locations — such as windows and cooler doors — reminding everyone to stay sober on both the road and the water.

 Place a damaged or wrecked boat with an Operation Dry Water banner along a highway or lake access road with heavy boat-trailer traffic to draw attention and reinforce the message.